jboss-developer/jboss-eap-quickstarts/picketlink-authentication-twitter/README.md

     </system-properties>

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
+Start JBoss Enterprise Application Platform 6
 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.